ibaaj/pi-nesy/README.md

 ##  License

-Pi-NeSy is licensed under the Apache License 2.0.
+Π-NeSy is licensed under the Apache License 2.0.
 For more details, see the LICENSE file.